Accommodations are available for all of our ATI TEAS Exams. However, accommodation requests and submissions vary by test location.

 - A brief explanation of how this condition limits the candidate’s ability to take the exam under standard conditions.

-- If this is not a permanent disability or diagnosis, include date first diagnosed, approximate duration, and method used to make the diagnosis.
+- If this is not a permanent disability or diagnosis, include the date first diagnosed, approximate duration, and method used to make the diagnosis.

 - Specific accommodations required.
 These accommodations should be adequate without creating an unfair advantage.
 Please note that candidates who require extra time to complete the exam will be given 1 1/2 times the standard allotted time.
 If more time is needed, the letter or IEP must specifically state how much time is needed and why that amount of time is required.